Greene King: Criticism

 Greene King's ongoing business expansion has sometimes been the subject of criticism.
 As a result of its active acquisition policy, it has come to be known by beer protesters as "Greedy King".
-The growing consumer reaction to Greene King buying out smaller breweries was demonstrated towards the end of 2006 when a pub in Lewes, East Sussex started a well-publicised protest against Greene King for removing the locally produced Harveys Sussex Best Bitter from sale, while continuing to sell other guest beers.
+The growing consumer reaction to Greene King buying out smaller breweries was demonstrated towards the end of 2006 when a pub in Lewes, East Sussex started a well-publicised protest against Greene King for removing the locally produced Harvey's Sussex Best Bitter from sale, while continuing to sell other guest beers.

 In January 2014, popular Manchester pub The Lass O'Gowrie, voted "Best Pub in Britain" at the Great British Pub Awards in 2012, closed after the landlord was forced out in an argument over rent.
 Having lost 40% of their trade after the BBC moved to Salford, the landlord had won a rent reduction at an independent tribunal before being forced out by the brewery.

 Greene King has also been criticised for removing many traditional and historic pub signs as part of rebranding schemes.

 In 2021, residents of Linlithgow launched a petition aimed at preventing Greene King from changing the name of "The Black Bitch" pub to "The Black Hound".
-The term "black bitches" is traditionally used for natives of the town, and an image of a black bitch appears on the town's coat of arms.
+The term "black bitches" is traditionally used for natives of the town, and an image of a black bitch (a female dog) appears on the town's coat of arms.
 Greene King argued that the name "The Black Bitch" had "racist and offensive connotations".

+On 27 January 2024, the Caribbean nation of St Kitts and Nevis announced plans to seek slavery reparations from Greene King, due to its founder Benjamin Greene's historical ownership of 231 enslaved people in St Kitts.
+Talks have been scheduled between St Kitts and Nevis officials and Greene King.